 In all of the matrix organizations, I had the pleasure to work for, I was confronted with conflicts and selfish behavior of managers and employees, which in most cases had significant negative impact on the overall performance of the respective companies.
 As a young idealistic professional this caused some headache to me and I asked myself numerous times, why these irrational things constantly happen.

 In several of my following jobs I had to cope with tensions and conflicts between Corporate Headquarters and Business Units or Regional Units.
 The Corporate Headquarters were usually regarded by Business Units and Regional Units as escapist hydrocephalus only producing cost and useless bureaucratic regulations without any business value.
 And the Business Units and Regional Units usually were regarded by the Corporate Headquarters as a bunch of mavericks who intentionally did not comply with rules and regulations and reinvented the wheel numerous times because they all suffered under the „not invented here“ syndrome.
+Basically, these tensions and conflicts were about power and the question of who determines the direction of the company.

 A third example I personally experienced were tensions and conflicts between Business Units and Regional Units around transfer pricing under appreciated involvement of the Corporate Tax Department.
+The main issue in this conflict was whether the main profits were reported in the business units or in the regional units, and who was able to shine with particularly good figures on this basis.

 Sounds familiar?
 In fact, I strongly believe that you find these kind of patterns in most companies on this planet – at least in the large ones.